-HIPAA password management requires a policy to be created that specifies the frequency of changing passwords.
-HIPAA does not specify the frequency at which passwords should be changed, as this is left to the discretion of each entity.
-Policies and procedures should also be created for resetting passwords, such as when it is reasonably believed that a password has been compromised, shared with an individual other than the account holder, or in response to a cyberattack.
-Policies should also be developed for safeguarding passwords, such as ensuring any saved passwords are encrypted and never stored in plain text.
+Consequently, policies should be developed that stipulate how passwords are created, changed, and safeguarded.
+Policies should also address resetting passwords when it is reasonably believed a password has been compromised, shared with an individual other than the account holder, or in response to a cyberattack.
+Finally, policies for safeguarding passwords should stipulate saved passwords are encrypted and never stored in plain text.

 How to Make Passwords HIPAA Compliant